 - Make your own lantern to take home

-- Learn to cook local dishes with a cooking class, I did this one and it includes a bamboo boat ride too!
+- Learn to cook local dishes with a cooking class that includes a bamboo boat ride too!

 - Visit Tra Que vegetable village